Contract Analytics Software: Concord

 The challenge of data silos

 The concept of a “single source of truth” for contract data is a powerful ideal.
-However, a survey revealed that 75% of finance and operations leaders acknowledge that achieving this ideal is more complex than it seems.
+However, Concord’s survey revealed that 75% of finance and operations leaders acknowledge that achieving this ideal is more complex than it seems.
 Data silos, where contract information is scattered across ERPs, CRMs, specialized tools, and even email inboxes, are the primary obstacle.

 David Morgan, CFO at Loop Returns, describes how his billing team often has to “crack open the PDF” because not all contract information syncs with their billing system.
 This reliance on unstructured data highlights the inefficiency and potential for errors inherent in manual reconciliation.